cloudfoundry/cf-networking-release/docs/07-network-policy-database-overview.md

 ## <a name="network-policy-tables"></a> Network Policy Related Tables

-There are three tables related to cf networking policies: policies, groups, and destinations.
+There are four tables related to cf networking policies: policies, groups, destinations, and policies_info.

 ### <a name="groups-table"></a> Groups